Kjh451672/blog/_posts/2024-10-01-debugging.md

 attempts = 1
 correct_password = "secret"
 #Added a break statement if password is correctly guessed, moved attempts variable to end of if-statement
-#set attempts = 1, changed condition to if attempts ==3, and chnged if-statement to have password = correct password
+#set attempts = 1, changed condition to if attempts ==3, and changed if-statement to have password = correct password
 while True:
     password = input("Enter your password: ")
     if password == correct_password: